The Chola Dynasty

 Champapura as a Battle Ground Between the Sri Vijaya and the Sailendra

 Since the formation of Angkor, Champapura had no royal house of its own.
 Its government so far was a delegation of the Angkorean court.
 The reign of Yasovarman I and later of Isanavarman II at Angkor revealed the Chenla legacy to be included into the Sailendra court through intermarriage.
 Since then the Javanese connection with Angkor was established.
 Similar development about Javanese influence over Champapura was already detected from the beginning of the ninth century.
 It confirms the claim that Yasovarman I inherited and also ruled over Champapura (The making of a cakravatin empire: The Deva Dynasty: The reign of King Yasovarman).
 A relative of the queen Tribhuvanadevi, Po Klung Pilih Rajadara, who continued to occupy high offices under the three following kings, went on a pilgrimage to Java.
 This Javanese connection with the new dynasty of Champa could be detected by the presence of Javanese art at Khuong-my and at Mi-son.
 His son Jayasaktivarman who succeeded him had a very short reign.
 During the next phase, we shall see the emergence of a new dynasty in Champapura as a consequence of the Cholan interference in the Angkorean court.
 The next king Bhadravarman II, whose family ties with his predecessor are not known, seems to have trouble accession.
 His successor, Indravarman, whose literary and philosophic knowledge is praised in epigraphs, consecrated a golden statue of Bhagavati in 918 at Po nagar in Nha trang.
 During his reign that lasted for forty years, he had to repel an army of Rajendravarman making it way to interfere in Champapura.
 It was during the early interference of the Cholan Empire taking hold of the Angkorean court after the usurpation of Jayavarman IV against his nephew Isanavarman II from the throne of Angkor.
 Apparently, the Sailendra was still in control of Champapura as an extension of their Central Javanese establishment.
 Their holding of Champapura however was to be challenged by the new Angkorean court of Cholan background that would make any attempts possible to lay claim over this eastern cardinal state of Angkor.
 By defeating the Cholan attack, Indravarman still kept Champapura under the Javanese control.
 The Angkorean army suffered a severe loss but managed to take the golden statue with them.
 In 951, 958 and 959 he sent embassies to the court of the Later Chou.
 His successor, Jaya Indravarman I, sent in 960 presents to the first emperor of the Sung.
 The alliance between the Sailendra and the dynasty of China whose accession brought up a new era of Buddhist expansion into the whole of Chinese continent, represented the ascending trend of Buddhism.
 Unfortunately, this Buddhist golden age was about to be over for the Sung Dynasty.
 The split with the Sailendra and the political uncertainty regarding to the Cholan expansion brought the Sri Vijaya to look for an escape ground and Prey-Nokor was on the top of their possible site.
 Being in close alliance with the Sailendra for many centuries, the Sri Vijaya had used Prey-Nokor for extending their commercial activity with China.
 Places such as the Tarim Vijaya were actually settled by Malay merchants in their day-to-day intercourse with Chinese merchants.
 From the Chinese sources, a Sri Vijayan ruler appears to have a troublesome reign over Champapura.
 Judging from the transcription of the Chinese text, his name was Paramesvara.
 It was the first attempt of the Sri Vijaya to take hold of Champapura as an escape ground.
 Away from its base and having no support from the Middle Kingdom, Paramesvara found himself in the odd position to survive the conflict.
 The situation was further aggravated by the interference of Dai-Viet who saw the vulnerability of the Sri Vijayan court as an opportunity to extend its frontier down South.
 Paramesvara lost his life while getting involved in Dai-Viet affair (ISSA: The Flowering of the Kingdoms of Angkor and Sri Vijaya: P. 123-125).
 At the same time, the breaking of the Buddhist Sailendra from the Sri Vijaya allowed the Sanjaya house to reemerge in Central Java, strengthened by its alliance with the Vishnuite Chola.
 In theirs new founded alliance, the Sanjaya and the Chola were now in position to claim theirs own supremacy.
 Their first mission was to consolidate back the control of Angkor over Prey-Nokor.
 They then launched a campaign against Dai-Viet who had overran both the legacies of Sailendra's control and the new settlements of the Sri Vijaya at Champapura.
 The ascension of Harivarman II on the throne of Vijaya in modern Binh Dinh around 988 signals the victory of their join campaign against the Vietnamese incursion in Champapura.
 He restored the God King Isanabhadrasvara at Mi-son in 991 and continued the diplomacy with China by exchanging presents in 992.
-He had also requested the freeing of 360 Cham prisoners detained at Tonkin.
+He had also requested the freeing of 360 Cham prisoners detained at Annam.
 After a short period of peace, he started a campaign against Dai-Viet again.
 This time his campaign was to free Indrapura where he installed himself there.
 We can judge by his coronation title that Harivarman was a Visnuite.
 It reflects the political and cultural changes of the Javanese court in Central Java, under the influence of the Cholan Empire.

 THE DYNASTIC CRISES